 In May 2011, the CEN created CEN/TC 411 – the Technical Committee on bio-based products.
-This committee is responsible for carrying out the requests under M/492 and M491 for bio-solvents.
-The responsiblity for developing the standard on bio-surfactants has been assigned to CEN/TC 276 “Surface active agents.”
+This committee is responsible for carrying out the requests under M/492 and M/491 for bio-solvents.
+The responsibility for developing the standard on bio-surfactants has been assigned to CEN/TC 276 “Surface active agents.”

 There are two other CEN committees assigned to develop standards for biobased products in response to Mandate M/430 – CEN/TC 19 “Gaseous and liquid fuels, lubricants and related products of petroleum, synthetic and biological origin” and CEN/TC 249 “Plastics.”

-The Technical Committee CEN/TC 411’s main task is to develop standards for bio-based products covering horizontal aspects, including consistent terminology, sampling, certification tools, bio-based content, application of and correlation towards life cycle analysis, among others.
+The technical committee’s main task is to develop standards for biobased products covering horizontal aspects, including consistent terminology, sampling, certification tools, biobased content, application of and correlation towards life cycle analysis, among others.